xianlinbox/daily_practise/aws-solution-architect/storage.md

 ## S3 Achitecture

 S3 can as the host of static content, combine with EC2 or Cloud front to provide the content, we also can provide pre-signed URL to client to direct talk to S3.

+# FSx

+lauch 3rd party service (windows file server/Lusture) as a full managed service in AWS FSx Deployment options: Scratch FS/Persistent FS

+FSx architecture Solution:

+1. MIgration from one AZ to multi AZ: DataSync/Backup.
+2. Decrease FSx Size: it can only increase, decrease need to create a new one and data sync
+3. Data lazy loading: only load data is needed before processing. not all at once.

+# DataSync

+Move large amount of data from and to it need DataSync agent to do the work.

+# Data Exchange

+Buy and load third party data (mckinsey, reteuers ect) through AWS

+# Transfer Family

+FTP protocal data transfer in/out S3 & EFS